isaclnunes/genesis/README.md

+# This is a WIP
+I'm updating this as I figure life out

 ## TL;DR;
 (Another) Starter Kit for ReactJS.
 Check the Stack/Features section of this README file.
 Clone it, fork it, contribute to it if you like.